Our reviewers evaluate career pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 While doing this, identify which steps follow each other and which go together as parallel activities.
 Group the latter ones together, and if a step contains more than one activity (or two conjoined ones), break it up into two steps.

 Describe all the staff members involved in the process (and process documentation).
-Define their roles in the process and mention their official titles, as well as their individual progress.
+Define their roles in the process and mention their official titles and their individual progress.

-While listing the personnel, clarify each person’s roles according to their referential capacity in case they want to reference the document at a later date.
+While listing the personnel, clarify each person’s roles according to their referential capacity in case they want to reference the document later.

 An important part of creating an effective document is visualizing the full process and optimizing it from a visual standpoint.